Correlated pair ansatz with a binary tree structure: Binary tree state

 We also compare the accuracy of reduced density matrices of BTS for the one-dimensional XXZ Hamiltonian.
 Let us define the $S_z$-$S_z$ correlation function as

-where $0 \leq p \leq m - 1$ represents the distance between the spin sites and $q + p$ considers the structure of a periodic boundary condition when applicable.
+where $0 \leq p \leq m - 1$ represents the distance between the spin sites, and $q + p$ takes into account the structure of a periodic boundary condition when applicable.
 We observe that BTS is as accurate as AGP or better than AGP in approximating the exact correlation functions for the one-dimensional XXZ Hamiltonian, and the difference between AGP and BTS is more visible around $\Delta = 1$, where methods based on AGP also have larger energy errors. \cite{Liu2023} \Fig{\ref{fig: spin_xxz_pbc_m16n8}} shows that BTS qualitatively reproduces the exact $S_z$-$S_z$ correlation functions near $\Delta = 1$.
+The interesting structure of correlation function values for AGP in \Fig{\ref{fig: spin_xxz_pbc_m16n8}} is due to its elementary symmetric polynomial structure, \cite{Khamoshi2019,LCAGP2021} as expressed in \Eq{\ref{eq: agp_as_doci}}.
+Indeed, the left panel of \Fig{\ref{fig: spin_xxz_pbc_m16n8}} corresponds to the bimodal extreme AGP, where the AGP coefficients are proportional to $\pm 1$. \cite{Liu2023} The binary tree polynomial structure of BTS generalizes AGP, thus achieving a more accurate spin correlation.
+However, BTS still retains some symmetric structure inherited from AGP, as evident from the BTS correlation function values shown in \Fig{\ref{fig: spin_xxz_pbc_m16n8}}.